-You should wait at least 1-2 weeks after reviewing and considering this information before deciding whether to have primary breast augmentation surgery.
-In the case of a revision-augmentation; however, your surgeon may find it medically necessary to perform surgery sooner.
+You should wait at least 1-2 weeks after reviewing and considering this information before deciding whether to have primary breast reconstruction or replacement (revision-reconstruction) surgery, unless an earlier surgery is deemed medically necessary by your surgeon.

 1.1.
 Breast Shape